-Atoms themselves are made up of three very small sorts of particles named subatomic particles: electrons, protons, and neutron.
+Atoms themselves are made up of three very small sorts of particles named subatomic particles: electrons, protons, and neutrons.

-The center of an atom (called the nucleus) includes protons and the neutrons while the electrons are flying around above the atom’s nucleus in a tiny cloud.
+The center of an atom (called the nucleus) includes the protons and the neutrons, while the electrons are flying around above the atom’s nucleus in a tiny cloud.